 2. Seed Starting Containers

-For a home gardener, I like this seed starting kit which includes the plastic cells, a tray they sit in, and the dome which traps heat and moisture.
-Here is seed starting kit that includes all of that plus a heat mat which I will talk later in this post.
+For a home gardener, the best seed starting kit includes the plastic cells, a tray they sit in, and the dome which traps heat and moisture.
+Here is a good option that includes all of that plus a heat mat which I will talk later in this post.

 Before you start planting, make sure you have a way to label your seed starting containers.
 All the little seedlings are going to look the same, and if you have any plans to save seed you need to know the name of the variety you planted.